celiand/SV_evolutionary_history/SV_PCA_calling/README_SV_PCA_calling.md

-Detected outlier regions where then recorded in a files and a grouping was done using kmeans (see Methods); to generate a file With all regions and assign each individual to one group.
+Detected outlier regions where then recorded in a file (for instance, one file for each chromosome).
+Further investigation of the selected region is done using <ins>Cluster_individuals.R</ins>, using kmeans (see Methods); to generate a file With all regions and assign each individual to one group.